yqx7150/IVPSQA/README.md

 #========================train=========================
 #DATA
-Prepare your own datasets for VAN
+Prepare your own datasets for IVPSQA

 You need to create at least two modality medical images from domain A /data/A and from domain B /data/B. Then you can train the model with the dataset flag --root1 './data/A' --root2 './data/B'.
 Optionally, you can create hold-out test datasets at ./data/A_test and ./data/B_test to test your model.